ratify-project/ratify-web/docs/quickstarts/quickstart-manual.md

+---
+sidebar_position: 1
+---

 # Manual Quick Start Steps

 This document outlines the **manual** production ready steps to install Ratify with Gatekeeper in admission control scenarios.
 Please refer to the [README.MD](../quick-start.mdx) for recommended install steps.

 Prerequisites:

 - Kubernetes v1.20 or higher
 - OPA Gatekeeper v3.10 or higher

-### Step 1: Setup Gatekeeper with [external data](https://open-policy-agent.github.io/gatekeeper/website/docs/externaldata)
+## Step 1: Setup Gatekeeper with [external data](https://open-policy-agent.github.io/gatekeeper/website/docs/externaldata)

 > NOTE: If you have added Helm repository for Gatekeeper and Ratify, you can update them by executing `helm repo update` before installation.